Content marketing is an integral part of your digital marketing strategy.

 There are plenty of online and offline tools for video marketing to create and share professional-looking and engaging videos.
 Use such tools for creating a good number of videos in less time.

-While tools can help you in creating videos, engagement can only be built around ideas.
+While tools (such as InVideo) can help you in creating videos, engagement can only be built around ideas.
 For that, you would need to draw inspiration from how other popular brands are running their video marketing campaigns.

 Social media giant Facebook recently faced a series of lawsuits for showing fake news in its trending section.
 Many are of the opinion that the Facebook’s manipulated trending section also impacted the outcome of the recent presidential election.